WDI-SEA/notes/16-react/adjacent-topics/Typescript/02-more-types-and-syntax.md

 isGoodDog(oneGoodBoy)
 // Works!
 isGoodDog(barnCat)
 // Error, barnCat is not 'DogObject' type.
-Argument of type 'object' is not assignable to parameter
+Argument of type 'object' is not assignable
-// of type 'DogObject'.
-Type '{}' is missing the following properties from type 'DogObject':
+// to parameter of type 'DogObject'.
+Type '{}' is missing the following properties
-// name, age, isGood
+// from type 'DogObject':name, age, isGood

-// If we removed the Explicit typing from barnCat, isGoodDog(barnCat) would work because barnCat
+// If we removed the Explicit type from barnCat, isGoodDog(barnCat) would work
-// has all the necessary values of the DogObject type
+// because barnCat has all the necessary values of the DogObject type

 ```